Lake Manasarovar: Climate

 The weather is fairly dry during April to June with day time temperatures of more than 5 °C and night time temperatures close to 0 °C. The temperature starts to decrease in October with January being the coldest.
 Winters have day time temperatures below freezing with colder nights.
-Monsoons bring rain from late June to August with cold winds.
+Monsoon bring rain from late June to August with cold winds.

 Global warming is described as happening more rapidly on the Tibetan Plateau than anywhere else in the world.
 According to locals, the land around the region has been growing warmer in recent years with winters not as cold as it used to be.
 The retreating glaciers and thawing of the permafrost in the Tibet region might lead to uncertain effects on water resources of the region.
 These effects along with population explosion and tourism has put severe stress on the fragile ecosystem.